 The venture capital (VC) sector as we know it today began in 1946 when Georges Doriot (who is considered the “father of venture capital”) and others started American Research and Development Corporation, the first publicly owned venture capital firm.
 Arguably its best investment was the $70,000 it spent in 1957 to help fund Digital Equipment Corporation; eleven years later, that investment was valued at more than $355 million after the company’s initial public offering.

 The VC sector grew rapidly in the 1970s and early 1980s until the market for initial public offerings slowed; the stock-market crash of 1987 also put a damper on activity in the sector.
 VC firms experienced strong growth from 1995 through 2000 as a result of the Internet and technology boom.
-A pattern of booms and busts continues to this day, with revenue in the sector increasing from $1.49 trillion in 2000 to $3.1 trillion in 2010, according to the National Venture Capital Association.

 Investment management companies in the United States are increasingly being regulated and supervised—especially in the wake of financial scandals in the last 15 years and the U.S. financial crash of 2008–2009.
 The rules of the modern financial industry can be traced back to the early 20th century.
-Since that time the government has passed a series of laws to establish, expand, and later regulations that control the rules of investing.
+Since that time the government has passed a series of laws to establish and expand regulations that control the rules of investing.
 Key laws include the Securities Act of 1933, Securities Exchange Act of 1934, Trust Indenture Act of 1939, Investment Company Act of 1940, the Investment Advisers Act of 1940, the Small Business Investment Act of 1958, the Hart-Scott-Rodino Antitrust Improvements Act of 1976, Sarbanes-Oxley Act of 2002, and the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
 Many of these laws were passed in response to specific financial crises or scandals.
 To monitor the financial industry and enforce these regulations a number of regulatory/supervisory agencies have been established in the United States.
 These include the Federal Reserve, Department of the Treasury, Securities and Exchange Commission, Commodity Futures Trading Commission, National Futures Association, Comptroller of the Currency, Financial Stability Oversight Council, and the Federal Deposit Insurance Corporation.